• Skip to primary navigation

 Instructions

-• Start by preheating your oven to 375°F and lining a cookie sheet with parchment paper.
+• Preheat your oven to 375°F and line a cookie sheet with parchment paper.

 Berry Scones

-• Pour heavy cream into a measuring cup, add 1/2 teaspoon vanilla extract, and stir.
-Gradually mix this into the dry ingredients until just combined, being careful not to overwork the dough.
+• Pour the heavy cream into a measuring cup, then stir in the vanilla extract.
+Gradually mix into the dry ingredients until just combined, being careful not to overwork the dough.

 Berry Scones